Yiyi41/manhwa-shop/README.md

-# Manhwa shop
+# Manhwa Shop

+## Overview
+Manhwa Shop is a personal project born out of a friend who is a fan of Manhwa and the desire to bring the joy of paper reading to fans worldwide.
 Manhwa comes from Korea and is equivalent of Manga in Japan.
-But there is a major difference, it is only online reading.
-Many manga fans are often frustrated not having a paper edition.
-This online shop is for those fans who like paper reading and collection addiction.
-I create usecase to imagine better user experience and make design with figma.
-For this project, I implemented strip feature for payement.
+However, there's a significant difference—Manhwa is exclusively for online reading.
+This online shop caters to fans who appreciate the tactile experience of paper reading and have a passion for building their collection.
+The project includes user experience design, implemented using Figma, and features a unique strip payment system.

-## Techno
+## Project Details

-React for frontend, nodejs for back, sql and sequilize for database
+- **Design:** User experience and design were crafted with Figma to ensure an engaging and intuitive interface.

+- **Payment System:** Implemented a strip payment dev feature to enhance the shopping experience for users.

-## Available Scripts
+## Technology Stack

-In the project directory, you can run:
+- **Frontend:** React
+- **Backend:** Node.js, express
+- **Database:** SQL, Sequelize

+## How to Run

+1. Clone the repository.
+2. Run `npm install` to install dependencies in backend and in frontend repo
+3. Execute `npm start` to start the development server.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the backend with npm start and then runs the frontend repo in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The page will reload when you make changes, and lint errors will be displayed in the console.

+## Acknowledgements

+Manhwa Shop is a personal project born out of a friend who is a fan of Manhwa and the desire to bring the joy of paper reading to fans worldwide.
+Please feel free to leave feedback.